 - Poor understanding of competitive landscape.
 You have to get this right.
 You have to.
 First, always have a competition slide.
 Second, know it cold.
 Third, be respectful of any competitor larger than you.
 If you don’t understand the competitive landscape cold, then you don’t really understand the market — or what you are going after.

-- Not having the >first< slide sell the company.
-If the first slide is the only slide you need.
-If it sells the whole deal … Then your odds go up.
+- Not having the >first< slide sell the company all on its own.
+Just like every email pitch should stand on its own, so should the very first slide of your pitch deck.
+If the first slide is the only slide you need, if it sells the whole deal … then your odds go up.
 Elevator pitches are important.
 So is a “1-slide” pitch.
 Make that first slide count.
 Metrics, team, product, financial goals.
 Put it all on Slide 1.
 Position the company, and answer all my questions right then and there.
+Force yourself to distill the answer of “Why You Should Invest In Me” into 1 slide, the first slide.